Apple reopens all its branded stores in China

-(Reuters) - Apple Inc (AAPL.O) has reopened all 42 of its branded stores in China, more than a month after they were shut due to fears over the coronavirus outbreak, the iPhone maker’s Chinese website showed on Friday.
+March 13 (Reuters) - Apple Inc has reopened all 42 of its branded stores in China, more than a month after they were shut due to fears over the coronavirus outbreak, the iPhone maker’s Chinese website showed on Friday.

 Apple’s China website has listed the opening time for all stores, which vary from 10:00 am to 11:00 am local time.
 The website had previously carried an advisory saying not all stores were open.